Cygnus X-1: Binary system

-The HDE 226868/Cygnus X-1 system shares a common motion through space with an association of massive stars named Cygnus OB3, which is located at roughly 2000 parsecs from the Sun.
+The HDE 226868/Cygnus X-1 system shares a common motion through space with an association of massive stars named Cygnus OB3, which is roughly 7,000 light-years distant.
 This implies that HDE 226868, Cygnus X-1 and this OB association may have formed at the same time and location.
 If so, then the age of the system is about 5±1.5 million years.
 The motion of HDE 226868 with respect to Cygnus OB3 is 9±3 km/s, a typical value for random motion within a stellar association.
 HDE 226868 is about 60 parsecs from the center of the association and could have reached that separation in about 7±2 million years—which roughly agrees with estimated age of the association.
+The distance to Cyg X-1 is calculated by trigonometric parallax as 1860 ± 120 pc, and by radio astrometry as 2220 ± 170 pc.

 With a galactic latitude of 4° and galactic longitude 71°, this system lies inward along the same Orion Spur, in which the Sun is located within the Milky Way, near where the spur approaches the Sagittarius Arm.
 Cygnus X-1 has been described as belonging to the Sagittarius Arm, though the structure of the Milky Way is not well established.